-Check out the F.A.W.Cers that came to visit this November.
+Check out the F.A.W.Cers that will be hard at work this June.

 For Sydney boy, Ash Jones, life as a chef began at the acclaimed Jaspers Restaurant under the guidance and inspiration of Head Chef, Carl Ellis.After moving to Hawke’s Bay in 2004, he was invited to take up the Senior Sous Chef position at Elephant Hill, and 18 months later was appointed Head Chef.